Healthy You - Every Day

 If you’re pregnant or trying, schedule prenatal visits.
 Get vaccines – including whooping cough and flu – to protect yourself and your baby.
 Take 400 to 800 micrograms of folic acid daily, and discuss other necessary changes in diet and physical activity.

 If you don’t want kids now, discuss birth control options.
-“And regardless of your family status, your doctor can help you cope with stressors in your life, as well as depression and other mental health concerns,” Vale says.
+“And regardless of your family status, your doctor can help you cope with stressors in your life, as well as depression and other mental health concerns,” Dr. Vale says.
 Maintaining healthy habits – including regular exercise, sufficient sleep and nutritious eating – can keep body and mind running smoothly.

 Your 40s: